heavyk/Captain-Of-Industry/captain.md

 - ability to set speed of a belt. sometimes I want to reduce the speed of a belt, to limit loopback output.
 - put balancers and sorters at altitude > 0
 - ability to put pillars above balancers and sorters.
-  - in fact, as a performance improvement, it'd be nice to not render pillars where belts are stacked (they already look like they're on top of each other )
+  - in fact, as a performance improvement, it'd be nice to not render pillars where belts are stacked (they already look like they're on top of each other)
+- ability to set something "idle" priority (meaning, that only do this if there are no other jobs for some seconds)

 ## reported